bbc/pydvbcss/docs/wc-overview.rst

 The client notes the time at which the request is sent and the response received, and by the server including the times at which it received the request and sent its response.
-Using this information the client can estimate the difference between the time of its clock and that of the server.
+Using this information the client can estimate the relationship between the time of its clock and that of the server.
 It can also calculate an error bound on this (known as dispersion):